What does It mean By The Word Mindfulness?

 How the word — mindfulness meant practice or state of meditation

 A scholar of Pali language, Thomas William Rhys David’s (1842–1922) translated the seventh of eighth fold noble path as mindfulness

 The Words ‘Samana Sati’ In Pali And ‘Smriti’ In Sanskrit Literally Means — Memory, Recollecting, Self-Remembering.

 Therefore, He Said — It Is Right Mindfulness Or Correct Meditation.

 Daniel John Gingerly (1845) Made Clear Reference To Eastern Wisdom

 Eastern wisdom is 6000 years old originated in India.
-The master-disciple tradition aims at discovery of the subjective reality or our true nature or real-self.
+The master-disciple tradition aims at the discovery of the subjective reality of our true nature or real-self.
 The tradition has more than 3000 teachers and texts.
-The earlier masters discovered principles and practices of mindfulness / meditation.
+The earlier masters discovered the principles and practices of mindfulness/meditation.
 Later every master followed the same fundamentals but personalized the practices for their students.
-Because not a single size fits all, master often gave different practices to different students.
+Because not a single size fits all, the master often gave different practices to different students.

-Any definition of mindfulness or meditation should aim at discovery of subjective reality
+Any definition of mindfulness or meditation should aim at the discovery of subjective reality

-All definition should confirm that it aims at discovery of the subjective reality — otherwise, it is not a right practice.
+All definitions should confirm that it aims at the discovery of the subjective reality — otherwise, it is not the right practice.

 A student exclaimed, “Master, I experience ‘nothingness’, I attained Nirvana.”